 Q. Can a sinus headache be constant?

-Yes, a sinus headache can be constant if it is caused by an underlying condition such as chronic sinusitis or allergies.
+Yes, a sinus headache can be constant if it is due to an underlying condition such as chronic sinusitis or allergies.

 Q. Does a sinus infection always start with a terrible headache, or is the headache the cause of the sinus infection?